vaitybharati/Assignment-07-Clustering-Hierarchical-Airlines-/README.md

 # Assignment-07-Clustering-Hierarchical-Airlines-
-Perform clustering (Both hierarchical and K means clustering) for the airlines data to obtain optimum number of clusters.
+Perform clustering (hierarchical) for the airlines data to obtain optimum number of clusters.
 Draw the inferences from the clusters obtained.

 Data Description: